stephaniebonds/stephaniebonds.github.io/_pages/teaching.md

 {% endfor %}

 I served as a Graduate Student Instructor (GSI) for the following courses:
-* Graduate Development Economics (ECON270B), Department of Economics (2021)
-* Graduate International Economic Development Policy (DEVPC253), Masters of Development Practice (2020)
+* Graduate International Economic Development Policy (DEVPC253), Masters of Development Practice  - 2020
-* Undergraduate Labor Economics (ECON151), Department of Economics (2020)
+* Undergraduate Topics in Economics Research (ECON191), Department of Economics - 2017-2019

+I served as a Grader for the following courses:
+* Graduate Development Economics (ECON270B), Department of Economics - 2021
-* Undergraduate Topics in Economics Research (ECON191), Department of Economics (2017-2019)
+* Undergraduate Labor Economics (ECON151), Department of Economics - 2020